Iceland - the land of fire and ice

 Daylight - Sunrise & Sunset in Iceland

 During summer the nights are bright in all of Iceland.
-In the month of June the sun never fully sets in the north.
-There are even special excursions to the island of Grímsey on the Arctic Circle where you can experience the midnight sun.
-Keep in mind, however, that the sun at midnight is not as warm as at midday, so bring along a sweater.
+In the month of June the sun never fully sets in the north. you can experience the midnight sun with special excursions to the island of Grimsey on the Arctic Circle.
+Remember to bring a warm jumper, because the midnight sun is not as warm as the midday sun.
 Find more about sunrise and sunset, time and daylight hours.
 From September through to March the amazing northern lights can bee seen in different colours outside of Reykjavik and around the whole country.

 The national language is Icelandic which originates from the Norwegian vikings.
 But also Danish is widely spoken and some might even speak German.
 But of course, everyone in Iceland is speaking English - so, no worries!
 Wherever you go in Iceland, you will always find hospitality and helpfulness.

 There are good bus connections to almost every point on the island.
 Reykjavik itself has an excellent bus service.
 There is no train service, but there is a national airline service between Reykjavik, Höfn, Egilsstadir, Akureyri and the West fjords.
 The international airport is in Keflavik, 50 km west of Reykjavik.
 Your holiday in Iceland starts with 3hr flight.
-The two Icelandic airlines; Icelandair and WOWair operate flights from UK to Iceland daily throughout the year.
+The Icelandic airline Icelandair operates flights from UK to Iceland daily throughout the year.

 In March, the days are already longer in Iceland than in central Europe.
 The midnight sun can be observed especially well from mid May to mid July onclear nights in the north of the country.
 From September to March you can admire the northern lights or Aurora Borealis that can only be seen close to the arctic poles.
 During the winter, the days are not as dark as you may think.
 In the winter months of November to February there are still 5 to 8 hours of daylight.